realmaster42/EverybodyEditsProtocol/README.md

 Sent to request initialization message.

 ### <a id="sm-init2">"init2"</a>
-Sent to request initialization messages such as add, k, etc.
+Sent to request initialization messages such as `add` and `k` events, etc.

 ### <a id="sm-key">"key"</a>